-Not all devices are made equal.
-Some Always On devices use more power than others, when they might not need to.
-If you haven't already, take a walk around your home and investigate.
+Not all devices are created equal.
+Some sip a little power around the clock, while others draw much more than they really need to.
+If you haven’t already, take a walk around your home and start investigating.

-Common culprits include smart home devices, TVs, DVRs, game consoles, and computers.
-But even devices like hot water recirculators, garage door openers, and pool pumps can present a significant Always On load, so think beyond consumer electronics!
-And if your Always On load is really large, maybe you accidentally left something on?
+The usual suspects?
+Smart home devices, TVs, DVRs, game consoles, and computers.
+But don’t stop there—bigger systems like hot water recirculators, garage door openers, and pool pumps can add up to a surprisingly large Always On load.
+And if your Always On bubble looks unusually high, it might be worth checking if something was accidentally left on.

 Wait until your Power Meter is relatively flat.
-You may be able to use Watt Check (at the Dashboard tab) or you can work out your estimates as follows:
+You may be able to use Watt Check (at the Dashboard tab) for some devices, or you can work out your estimates as follows:

 2. Unplug

 Unplug your suspected Always On device.
-In some cases, you may be able to just power the device down, but many Always On devices seem like they’re off while they’re still sucking power, so unplugging is often the best option.
+In some cases, you may be able to just power down the device, but many Always On devices seem like they’re off while they’re still sucking power, so unplugging is often the best option.

 3. Watch the Power Meter